 Basically YES it’s possible to make money online but it takes work & anything that promises otherwise should immediately make you sceptical.
-Building an income online is just like doing it offline there is no “automatic” money making programs & you cannot make money just by copying somebody’s website.
+Building an income online is just like doing it offline there are no “automatic” money-making programs & you cannot make money just by copying somebody’s website.

 You Might Also Like:

 Clone My System is absolutely not legit – it’s an over-hyped, overpriced piece of junk & it is something that will certainly not see you making $3,000 per day.
 I do not recommend Clone My System, in fact, I actually recommend avoiding it because in my opinion, it’s a complete waste of money.